Stability in Online Assignment Games: Online Stable Allocations

-Proposition \ref{prop:tightness_half_prices} highlights the difficulty of obtaining good stability bounds in edge arrival models when studying stable matchings with transferable utility.
+The proof if $\mathbb{E}[u_{\text{Alice}}(\ALG)] \leq \mathbb{E}[v_{\text{Dori}}(\ALG)]$ is analogous considering the second edge arrival instance. \end{proof} Proposition \ref{prop:tightness_half_prices} highlights the difficulty of obtaining good stability bounds in edge arrival models when studying stable matchings with transferable utility.
 As exposed by \citet{rochford_symmetrically_1984}, achieving stability requires respecting the agents’ threat levels, i.e., the best utility each agent can secure outside their current match.
 In the edge arrival setting, however, these threat levels evolve dynamically on both sides of the market, which makes stability particularly challenging to maintain.
 This problem is only \textit{partially} present in the vertex arrival model, as the threat levels of the buyers (the arriving agents) is much more determined at the moment of arrival.